DoctorWkt/acwj/16_Global_Vars/Readme.md

 it requires the type and first identifier to be pre-scanned.

 Thus, I've left the call to `var_declaration()` in `single_statement()` in `stmt.c`.
-Later on, we will modify this to declarare local variables.
+Later on, we will modify this to declare local variables.
 But for now, all of the variables in this example program are globals:

 ```